 This refers to dental nerve pain that is more widespread.
 Dentinal sensitivity occurs because you have damaged tooth enamel.
 Exposing the affected tooth to external stimuli such as heat, cold, and acid can create pain in your teeth and mouth.
 Dental whitening products, untreated cavities, recent gum surgery, or brushing the teeth too hard can also cause nerve pain in teeth.

 When you see your dentist, you can learn more about your condition and the treatment you need.
 If the pain in your mouth is not related to your oral health, they may advise you to see a general physician.
 However, getting a dental checkup can help identify other medical issues such as trigeminal neuralgia.
+You can visit SLDC’s clinic located in Pyrmont, NSW if you experience this issue.

 Nerve Pain Relief and Treatments